newatoms/beta/_private/pitches/stby.md

 * Grow existing audience
 * Improve relationship with existing audience
-* Give in sight in the organisation
+* Give insight in the organisation

 ## #10 Service/research design in everyday objects